snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/custom-sessionization-and-users/index.md

 :::tip

-Remember that any events with a null "session" identifier will be excluded from the `snowplow_base_events_this_run` table and any processing of the package, make sure your identifier has a value for all events you want to process!
+Remember that any events with a null "session" identifier will be excluded from the `snowplow_web_base_events_this_run` table and any processing of the package, make sure your identifier has a value for all events you want to process!

 :::